sedadenboer/RailNL/README.md

 ## Getting started
 ### Prerequisits
-This program is full written in Python and to run the code you will need the following libraries:
+This program is fully written in Python (version 3.8.10) and to run the code you will need the following libraries:

 * Matplotlib (used version 3.5.1)